Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Hawaii is traditionally reserved for honeymoons and anniversaries, but there’s no reason your baby or toddler can’t accompany you on a trip to Hawaii…as long as he or she can handle the long flight, of course.
-Aulani is a relatively new Disney resort that has hundreds of hotel rooms and villas with beautiful views and family-friendly accommodations.
+Hawaii is traditionally reserved for honeymoons and anniversaries, but there’s no reason your baby or toddler can’t accompany you on a trip to Hawaii – as long as he or she can handle the long flight, of course.
+Aulani is a top family-friendly Disney resort that has hundreds of hotel rooms and villas with beautiful views and kid-friendly perks.
 The spa offers infant massage and will even teach you how it can improve your baby’s health.
 Disney characters are onsite to meet and perform shows, and the hotel is equipped with Pack ‘n’ Plays, strollers, swings, and diaper supplies to use.
-Babysitters are available for guests as young as six weeks old starting at $30 per hour.
+Babysitters are available for guests.

-Keystone is a mecca for ski and snowboard enthusiasts, but it’s also a destination that works for babies and toddlers too.
+Keystone Resort is a mecca for ski and snowboard enthusiasts, but it’s also a destination that is great for non-skiers as well as kids.
 If you visit during the summer months, you can check out this mountainous region’s food festivals, arts & craft fairs, and outdoor concert and picnic venues.
 At the resort, you can rent high chairs and cribs to use, and there’s a children’s center that takes care of babies as young as two months old.
 This service is available during ski season, which typically extends from November to April.
 For kids too young to try snow sports, consider taking them on the scenic lift ride to give them a safe view of the mountain scenery.

 Mackinac Island, Michigan

 Mackinac Island always makes a wonderful road trip destination for families in the Midwest.
 It has a charming and nostalgic vibe, with cobblestone streets with no car traffic, home cooking restaurants, and tempting fudge shops.
-One family-friendly place to stay here is the Grand Hotel, which is typically open to guests between early May and early November.
-There are 390 rooms here and no two are the same.
-You can borrow a crib to use for your rooms, and kids under four stay free.
+The Grand Hotel is a top-rated all-inclusive family hotel in the U.S. that is typically open to guests between early May and early November.
+There are spacious rooms and you can borrow a crib to use for your rooms.
 Since all transport on the island is by horse or bicycle, make sure to take your little ones on a ride on the Grand Hotel Carriage!

-Some parents worry that their little one isn’t old enough for a cruise, but Disney Fantasy Cruises are designed with the youngest passengers in mind.
-Parents can make reservations for childcare for babies as young as three months while traveling on board, and there’s a kids camp for kids between the ages of three and 10.
-There are adults-only areas, like the spa and entertainment lounges to relax in.
+Some parents worry that their little one isn’t old enough for a cruise, but Disney Cruises are designed with the youngest passengers in mind.
+Parents can make reservations for childcare for babies as young as three months while traveling onboard, and there’s a kids camp for kids between the ages of three and 10.
+There are adults-only areas, like spas and entertainment lounges to relax in.
 Meanwhile, kids will enjoy character meet-and-greets, swimming pools, and fun themed designs in the rooms and common areas.
-Carnival, Costa, Holland America, Norwegian, Princess, and Royal Caribbean cruise lines often allow babies on board as young as six months as well.